iPhone 15 Microphone Repair

 Rotate the second opening pick around the top right corner and slide it to the volume up button to separate the adhesive.

-Gently swing open the back glass to the right of the phone.
+Gently lift and swing open the back glass to the right of the phone.

 If the back glass feels stuck, go back around the perimeter to check for missed sections of adhesive or stuck clips.